ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**7.3.2**

+- Various fixes and improvements to ConCmds `ir_sim` and `ir_sqm`:
+	- Fixed hiding the entire model placeholder instead of individual models.
+	- Fixed failing if the model placeholder is inactive but present.
+	- Now searches by internal code name instead of by language token lookup (latter failed inexplicably in some cases).
+- For developers: NuGet config is now localized (building project no longer requires end-user modification of system or directory NuGet config).

 **7.3.1**

 - Migrated private method CatalogBoilerplate.GetBestLanguage to public in MiscUtil.